The basics of the Finnish Language are fascinating for two reasons.

 We Finns are used to being different and we don’t have high expectations for a visitor to speak Finnish.
 That being said though, we are deeply honored if you try to speak a couple of words or are practicing our language.
 That makes us feel very special.

-Finnish has a handful of core principles which are super easy and important to remember.
+Finnish has a handful of core principles that are super easy and important to remember.

 Finnish has no articles